Lotte New York Palace Hotel: Northwood ownership

 Northwood Investors, an American real estate investment firm, bought the hotel from the Sultan of Brunei in May 2011 for $400 million.
 The deal valued each of the hotel's 889 units at $445,000.
 As a term of the sale, Northwood was to pay the Archdiocese of New York $10 million annually for the ground lease.
 The sale was one of the largest real-estate transactions in New York City during 2011.

 Northwood then spent $140 million on refurbishing the hotel.
-Jeffrey DeBeers, as well as Amy Beckman of HOK, renovated the hotel's lobby, bars, restaurants, and specialty suites.
+Jeffrey Beers International, as well as Amy Beckman of HOK, renovated the hotel's lobby, bars, restaurants, and specialty suites.
 All of the guest rooms received new decorations, and a reception area was built near the 50th Street entrance.
 The hotel also opened two eateries, both operated by Michel Richard: a restaurant named Villard Michel Richard, after the Villard Houses, as well as a marketplace named Pomme Palais, a reference to New York City's nickname "Big Apple".
 The New York Palace retained eight specialty suites, including the four triplexes, but two of the specialty suites became branded luxury suites.
 The hotel's new owners sought to lease the Villard Houses' north wing for at least 2000 $/ft2 per year.
 The renovation was completed in September 2013.
 The Trouble's Trust bar opened shortly afterward.

 Lotte ownership

-In May 2015, Lotte Hotels & Resorts, a Korean luxury hotel operator agreed to buy the hotel for $805 million.
+In May 2015, Lotte Hotels & Resorts, a South Korean luxury hotel operator agreed to buy the hotel for $805 million.
 At the time, the hotel had 1,232 rooms.
 The hotel was to undergo a major renovation that included converting some units to condominiums.
 Lotte Hotels & Resorts completed the acquisition on August 28, 2015.
 The hotel was then renamed the Lotte New York Palace Hotel.

 Lotte New York Palace Hotel rented out some of the rooms in the southern wing of the Villard Houses in 2016.
 A restaurant named Villard opened the same year within the southern wing, and Pomme Palais reopened the following year.
 In 2017, the Archdiocese of New York mortgaged the land under the Lotte New York Palace Hotel and the Villard Houses for $100 million to pay settlements to Catholic sexual abuse victims.
 The Gold Room restaurant was opened in 2019 within the room of the same name.
 The Ila Spa, designed by Anthony DiGuiseppe, opened on the eighth floor of the hotel the same year.
 The four triplex units were refurbished and reopened in 2020.